 Titanium is the strongest and most durable of metals and impervious to the elements and weather conditions.

 Reverend William Gregor, English pastor, mineralogist, and chemist, first discovered titanium ore in 1791.
-He had no idea that 200 years later, it would transform the game of golf by creating the best golf clubs ever made.
-In the 1970s, Club designers realized titanium is an amazingly strong yet lightweight metal—45 % lighter than steel.
+He had no idea that 200 years later it would transform the game of golf by creating the best golf clubs ever made.
+In the 1970s, club designers realized titanium is an amazingly strong yet lightweight metal—45% lighter than steel.
 It took another twenty years to perfect the design before the club’s widespread use took off in the 1990s.

 The introduction of titanium in the making of golf clubs, with its advantage in durability and longevity and increasing the distance part of the game, has effectively revolutionized the sport.

-ZINC BASED ELECTRICAL HARDWARE
+ZINC-BASED ELECTRICAL HARDWARE

 Zinc is one of the strongest and toughest metals there is for casting parts.
 Zinc creates a formidable barrier in protecting metal surfaces.

-The relentless forces of corrosion and chemical leaks on wire terminal connections in industrial environments increase the risk of electrical reliability.
+The relentless forces of corrosion and chemical leaks on wire terminal connections in industrial environments increase the risk of electrical failure.
 Industry experts have indicated that faulty connections cause up to 60 percent of electrical downtime.

-Zinc casting and electroplating in the manufacturing of electrical components and parts have proven to be the most effective application in combating the effects of corrosion and chemicals in harsh industrial environments.
+Zinc casting and electroplating in the manufacturing of electrical components and parts have proven to be the most effective applications in combating the effects of corrosion and chemicals in harsh industrial environments.
 Zinc is a hard metal, dimensionally stable and self-lubricating, and its properties make it ideal for electrical and thermal conductivity.